BardoBard/Bardrix/Docs/Mathematics.md

 ## [Distance](https://github.com/search?q=repo%3ABardoBard%2FBardrix+path%3A**%2Fpoint3.h+distance&type=code)

 We can calculate the distance between two points. \
-This might be useful for calculating the distance between two objects, or a whole lot of other things.
+This might be useful for calculating the distance between two objects, or a lot of other things.

 $$
 d =